 - Wages are negotiated between you and your employee.

 There is no charge for the Senior Helpers Program referral services.
 Contributions, however, are accepted.
-You will not be denied service due to inability to contribute.
+You will not be denied service due to your inability or unwillingness to contribute.